 It is common practice for a contract clause to provide for negotiation and/or mediation in advance of arbitration.
 There is much to recommend such clauses because they represent by far the most cost-effective means of resolving a dispute and they often lead to an early settlement.
-Unless drafted with care, however, such clauses can also have negative side effects since they can be a vehicle for delay and can result in required empty negotiations where one or all parties have no intention of moving toward a settlement.
+Unless drafted with care, however, such clauses can also have negative side effects since they can cause delays and result in required empty negotiations where one or all parties have no intention of moving toward a settlement.
 In the experience of JAMS, such downsides can be greatly minimized by setting strict deadlines marking the early ends of the negotiation and mediation periods.